badjeff/zmk-hid-io/README.md

 # Enable hid joystick, to recognized as a jotstick/gamepad from host
 CONFIG_ZMK_HID_IO_JOYSTICK=y

-# Enable hid mouse, to recognized as a jotstick/gamepad from host
+# Enable hid mouse, to recognized as a mouse from host
 CONFIG_ZMK_HID_IO_MOUSE=y

 # Enable hid haptic feedback, to accept HID Output from host.
 See https://github.com/badjeff/zmk-haptic-tester-macos